 Non-European citizens must register to the French general social security system after enrolling to ICT: https://etudiant-etranger.ameli.fr/#/ (available in English, French and Spanish).

 Wherever you come from, we strongly recommend that you subscribe to a complementary health insurance which includes a civil liability for both your private and student life.

-Once you are arrived in Toulouse, we recommend that you demand a Pastel card at Tisséo for your daily trips in the city.
-Tisséo is Toulouse public transport network.
-It includes 2 metro lines, 2 tram lines, 101 buses and 5 on-demand services.
+Once you arrive in Toulouse, we recommend to ask for a « Pastel card » at Tisséo for your daily trips in the city.
+Tisséo is the public transportation network.
+It includes 2 metro lines, 2 tram lines, 145 bus lines.
 With a Pastel card, you can buy a monthly or annual subscription for unlimited trips on the whole network.
 If you are under 26, the monthly subscription costs 15,30€ and the annual subscription 153€.
 The Pastel card costs 8€.
-For information on how to get a Pastel card : https://www.tisseo.fr/les-tarifs/obtenir-une-carte-pastel (French only).
+For information on how to get a Pastel card : https://www.tisseo.fr/les-tarifs/e-agence/demande-carte-pastel

 You are an international student and you would like to study at Institut Catholique de Toulouse but your university does not have any agreement with us?